What We Like

 - Track length: This treadmill’s track is relatively short.
-Measuring 55”x20”, it makes this machine best for walkers or runners with short strides.
+Measuring 55″ x 20″, that makes this machine best for walkers or runners with short strides.

-- Motor: Despite its long warranty, ProForm customer reviews suggest that the brand’s 2.25 CHP motor can only be expected to support walking and jogging; beyond that, operation isn’t so smooth.
+- Motor: Despite the long warranty, ProForm customer reviews suggest that the brand’s 2.75 CHP motor can only be expected to support walking and jogging.
+Beyond that, operation isn’t smooth.
 See other ProForm reviews for treadmills with more powerful motors and lifetime warranties.

 This entry-level ProForm treadmill is a so-so option for beginners and moderate exercisers.
 It isn’t meant for running (the track is too short and the motor is weak), but it could definitely help you walk your way to fitness.
 With iFit Live compatibility, 18 built-in workouts and an incline, it’ll be tough not improve your physical fitness.
 If you can afford it, please consider the ProForm Performance 1450.
 It has a 60″ track, advanced cushioning, a touch screen and other upgrades.
 In this price range we also recommend treadmills by Sole and NordicTrack.